-Note: applies only to Coordinators whose committees plan and produce Program Board events/programming and activities (i.e. Concerts, Film, Lectures).
+Note: Applies only to Coordinators whose committees plan and produce Program Board events/programming and activities (i.e. Concerts, Film, Lectures).
 More detailed job descriptions of Program Board Coordinators may be found in the Program Board Operations Manual.

-- J) Duties and Powers of the Concerts/Special Events Coordinator: - 1) Coordinate the planning and production of ECEN Concerts for UCSB and the surrounding community. - 2) Shall be responsible for the planning and coordination of Storke Plaza shows. - 3) Serves as Representative to ECen Governance Board. - 4) Responsible for annual production and planning for annual Extravaganza. - 5) Work closely with the Programming Assistant for upcoming events. - K) Duties and Powers of the Concerts Coordinator: - Coordinate the planning and production of a variety of Ucen and Campbell Hall events and concerts. - 2) Work closely with the Programming Assistant for upcoming events. - 3) Maintain an ongoing relationship with Talent Agents - 4) Keep up on current entertainment trends. - L) Duties and Powers of the University Center coordinator: - Coordinate with the U-Cen and other coordinators to have consistent after hours events in the Hub.
-After hours events are low-cost, late-night, weekend events in or around the U-Cen - 2) Manage the calendar of after hour events. - 3) Work with student groups to co-sponsor after hour events. - 4) Book performances, including bands, lecturers, and comedians as after hour events.
+- J) Duties and Powers of the Concerts/Special Events Coordinator: - 1) Coordinate the planning and production of ECEN Concerts for UCSB and the surrounding community. - 2) Shall be responsible for the planning and coordination of Storke Plaza shows. - 3) Serves as Representative to ECen Governance Board. - 4) Responsible for annual production and planning for annual Extravaganza. - 5) Work closely with the Programming Assistant for upcoming events. - K) Duties and Powers of the Concerts Coordinator: - 1) Coordinate the planning and production of a variety of Ucen and Campbell Hall events and concerts. - 2) Work closely with the Programming Assistant for upcoming events. - 3) Maintain an ongoing relationship with Talent Agents

-- M) Duties and Powers of the Programming Assistant: - 1) To assist Special Events or Concert coordinators in any duties he/she feels necessary. - 2) To attend all regularly scheduled meetings. - 3) To hold three (3) regularly scheduled weekly office hours. - 4) Shall be required to attend concerts and special events. - 5) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - N) Duties and Powers of the Lectures and Cultural Arts Coordinator: - 1) Coordinate the planning and production of a wide variety of lectures, as well as cultural and fine arts events for UCSB and the surrounding community. - 2) Coordinate events to co-sponsor with various campus organizations and student groups, such as Cultural Weeks, and work with the chairs of different cultural boards to keep the board informed about different of Cultural Weeks and special dates. - 3) Work with the MCC, EOP, and other campus departments including academic units, for co-sponsorships. . - O) Duties and Powers of the Publicity Coordinator: - 1) Coordinate the design and implementation, with each coordinator, of advertising and publicity for all Program Board Events. - 2) Act as liaison for Program Board to campus and local media, including television, radio, and newspaper agencies, as well as on and off campus graphics and printing services. - 3) Works closely with the Programming Coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 4) Work closely with all Programming Coordinators and the Deputy Commissioner to research possible co-sponsorships, promotional tie-ins, etc. for Program Board events. - 5) Maintain a working relationship with the Daily Nexus. - 6) Coordinate the research and writing of all Public Service Announcements, press releases, and reviews for all upcoming Program Board events. - P) Duties and Powers of the Program Board Graphics Coordinator: - 1) Shall work with the Publicity coordinator to coordinate the design and implementation of advertising and publicity for all Program Board events. - 2) Design the Program Board Thursday Page and Monday box. - 3) Maintain a working relationship with the Daily Nexus. - 4) Shall create and/or commission all artwork necessary for ads, posters, flyers and other promotional material for Program Board events. - Q) Duties and Powers of the Program Board Film Coordinator:
+- 4) Keep up on current entertainment trends. - L) Duties and Powers of the Programming Assistant: - 1) To assist Special Events or Concert coordinators in any duties he/she feels necessary. - 2) To attend all regularly scheduled meetings. - 3) To hold three (3) regularly scheduled weekly office hours. - 4) Shall be required to attend concerts and special events. - 5) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - M) Duties and Powers of the Lectures and Cultural Arts Coordinator: - 1) Coordinate the planning and production of a wide variety of lectures, as well as cultural and fine arts events for UCSB and the surrounding community. - 2) Coordinate events to co-sponsor with various campus organizations and student groups, such as Cultural Weeks, and work with the chairs of different cultural boards to keep the board informed about different of Cultural Weeks and special dates. - 3) Work with the MCC, EOP, and other campus departments including academic units, for co-sponsorships. - N) Duties and Powers of the Publicity Coordinator: - 1) Coordinate the design and implementation, with each coordinator, of advertising and publicity for all Program Board events. - 2) Act as liaison for Program Board to campus and local media, including television, radio, and newspaper agencies, as well as on and off campus graphics and printing services. - 3) Works closely with the Programming Coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 4) Work closely with all Programming Coordinators and the Deputy Commissioner to research possible co-sponsorships, promotional tie-ins, etc. for Program Board events. - 5) Maintain a working relationship with the Daily Nexus. - 6) Coordinate the research and writing of all Public Service Announcements, press releases, and reviews for all upcoming Program Board events. - O) Duties and Powers of the Program Board Graphics Coordinator: - 1) Shall work with the Publicity coordinator to coordinate the design and implementation of advertising and publicity for all Program Board events. - 2) Design the Program Board Thursday Page and Monday Box. - 3) Maintain a working relationship with the Daily Nexus. - 4) Shall create and/or commission all artwork necessary for ads, posters, flyers and other promotional material for Program Board events. - P) Duties and Powers of the Program Board Film Coordinator: